Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Specifying LLMs to a Scenario

 \subsection{Instruction Scheme}

-Our instruction scheme strictly follows the one in the \textit{Stanford Alpaca} project \cite{alpaca}.
-As shown below, it contains a universal preface, an instruction field to guide task completion, an input field that provides the text to be edited, and a response field that needs LLMs to fill out.
+Following \citet{alpaca}, we design an instruction scheme to help the model to understand the task.
+As shown below, the instruction scheme contains a universal preface, an instruction field to guide task completion, an input field that provides the text to be edited, and a response field that needs LLMs to fill out.

 The prompts for seven writing tasks are presented in Table \ref{tab:ill}.
 Currently, we only write a single prompt for each task, which could be potentially problematic.
 However, in our preliminary experiments, we found that using generic instruction data could enhance the model's ability to understand different semantically similar prompts, which may mitigate this problem.